The Chiastic Structure of the Kingdom Parables

 And Christ will give you light.”

 See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.

 So the Parables were concealed to those who rebelliously didn't want to know them, or the God who taught them, but were revealed to those who would humbly follow and obey Him.

-The Chiastic Structure
+The Chiastic Structure of the Parables

-Our vision is structured in this very same way, and is called optic chiasm.
+Our vision is structured in this very same way and is called "optic chiasm".
 We take in visual information from both left and right eyes which follow parallel paths to the center of our brain where it meets in the middle.
 If we were blind in one eye our depth perception would be greatly altered and limited, and so it is with the Word of God.
 In order to see and understand deeply it is valuable to understand how to recognize and read these structures.

-The Bible isn't the only literature that uses this literary technique, but it is one that is largely unfamiliar to most of us, and not being aware of it can sometimes make the read a bit disconnected, random, and repetitive.
+The Bible isn't the only piece of literature that uses this literary technique, but it is one that is largely unfamiliar to most of us, and not being aware of it can sometimes make the read a bit disconnected, random, and repetitive.

 Matthew 13 Chiastic Arrangement of the Kingdom Parables